-This build phase typically applies to all of the target's .swift files.
-Sure enough, it currently contains ViewController.swift and AppDelegate.swift.
-If you add a new Swift file to your project (typically in order to declare another class), you'll specify that it should be part of the app target, and it will automatically be added to the Compile Sources build phase.
+This build phase typically applies to all of the target's .swift files; those are the code files that constitute the target.
+Sure enough, it currently contains View-Controller.swift and AppDelegate.swift.
+If you add a new Swift file to your project

+(typically in order to declare another class), you'll specify that it should be part of the app target, and it will automatically be added to the Compile Sources build phase.